International Earth Science Olympiad: Selection Process

 Selection processes for teams represented at the IESO varies from country to country.
 Countries like China and Australia administer exams that progressively increase in difficulty for the purposes of team selection.
 In the United States, students are chosen by the United States Earth Science Organization (USESO) after a series of exams administered at a summer camp designed for team selection and preparation.
 The USESO program also features mock team events and field practicals in preparation for similar events at the IESO.

 Summary

+Mary Anning Medal Award

+The Mary Anning Medal Award for Excellence in the Data Mining Test is awarded to the highest scoring female students at each IESO, based on results from the Data Mining Test.
+It is named after Mary Anning who was a female fossil collector and paleontologist and made significant contributions to the foundations of paleontology.
+The three female students with the highest scores are awarded the Gold, Silver or Bronze Mary Anning Medal Award.

+In 2023 the Gold award was won by Penny Tassicker (Australia), the Silver award was given to Kaitlyn Wang (USA), and the Bronze award was given to Ioana Daria Cristea (Romania).